sergei-mironov/nixtvm/src/mironov/freezepb/README.md

     .
     ├── modeldefs.py       - Define global model constants and helpers
     ├── runners.py         - Define `with_nnvm`, `with_tf` and other helper combinators
-    ├── model0v2.py        - Latest version of Model definition in NNVM ├── convperf.py        - Experiments on individual convolution operations
+    ├── model0v2.py        - Latest version of Model definition in NNVM DSL ├── convperf.py        - Experiments on individual convolution operations
-    ├── block1.py          - ** May be out of date** Encodes experiments on Block1 of the Model
-    ├── block2.py          - ** May be out of date** Encodes experiments on Block2 of the Model
-    ├── block2v2.py        - ** May be out of date** Encodes experiments on Block2 of the Model
+    ├── block1.py          - **May be out of date** Encodes experiments on Block1 of the Model ├── block2.py          - **May be out of date** Encodes experiments on Block2 of the Model ├── block2v2.py        - **May be out of date** Encodes experiments on Block2 of the Model ├── data
-    ├── data
     │   └── block2-timings-sorted.txt
-    ├── main.py            - ** Out of date ** First experiments on the model
-    ├── model0.py          - ** Out of date ** First version of model0v2.py
+    ├── main.py            - **Out of date** First experiments on the model ├── model0.py          - **Out of date** First version of model0v2.py
     ├── partsearch.json
     ├── partsearch.png
     └── README.md          - This README